etipton/lunch-n-learn/README.md

 Woot!

-This file should be used to describe the project, including how to set it up locally, how to contribute, etc.
+This file should be used to describe the project, including how to set it up locally, how to contribute, etc., etc.